jhkst/equalff/README.md

 <stderr>Total equality clusters: 2
 ```

+### Algorithm
+- **equality cluster** is a set of files which are equal in a stage of comparison
+1. files are listed and sorted by size (ascending)
+1. if the files are equal in size, they are added to equality cluster. (if there is only one file in equality cluster it's skipped)
+1. files in equality cluster are compared in byte-blocks (from the beginning of the file)
+1. depending on the result of block comparison the equality cluster is split into smaller clusters using the union-find algorithm with compressed structure
+1. comparing is repeated to the end of files
+1. finally clusters are printed to stdout

 ### Advantages/Disadvantages
 **Advantages**
 - It's mostly really faster than others, it reads only those bytes(blocks) which are necessary.
+- All files are read no more than once.
+- No hash algorithm is used (less processor computation:)

 **Disadvantages**
 - It does not compute hash of file content so the result cannot be reused.